jldec/readme/README.md

 # readme
-This accelerator contains nothing but a README.md
+This repo contains nothing but a README.md